 Guidelines for Authors

-All manuscripts submitted to J. Bot.
-Res.
-Inst.
-Texas are considered by at least two reviewers.
+Submissions are evaluated by editors to determine whether the paper adheres to the Journal Scope and Aims and can move on to peer review.
+Papers are typically sent to two or three independent referees, and authors may suggest referee names, both for review and/or exclusion, with proper justification.
 Manuscripts may be submitted in English or Spanish.
-Page costs are $40 per page (journal subscribers receive a 15% discount), but these may be waived or reduced under certain circumstances.
+Page costs are currently $40 per page (journal subscribers receive a 15% discount), but these may be waived or reduced under certain circumstances.
 Please contact the editor and make arrangements before publication.
 Manuscripts are not rejected due to lack of financial support.
-Submit manuscripts and editorial questions to Barney Lipscomb, Botanical Research Institute of Texas, 1700 University Drive, Fort Worth, Texas 76107-3400, U.S.A.
-Phones: 1-817-332-4441 voice; 1-817-332-4112 fax.
-Our email address is firstname.lastname@example.org.
-Access J. Bot.
-Res.
-Inst.
-Texas home page at www.britpress.org.
+All other editorial questions may be directed to Barney Lipscomb, firstname.lastname@example.org, Botanical Research Institute of Texas, 1700 University Drive, Fort Worth, Texas 76107-3400, U.S.A.
+1-817-332-4441 voice; 1-817-332-4112 fax.

 [-->>> download manuscript template <<<--]